 Get more sleep

 Not easy when you’re up with the baby or worrying about work.
-So, try to improve the quality of your sleep.
+So, try to improve your quality of sleep.
 Avoid screens for around an hour before you go to bed.
 Switch your bedding for something fresh.
 Lower the lighting and try a lavender essential oil in the bedroom.